jupyterhub/team-compass/docs/practices/adding-members.rst

    the process.
 2. If there seems to be team consensus, the champion contacts the potential new team member and ask if they are interested.
-Don't forget to run them by the responsibilities in the :doc:`structure` page to make sure they understand what they're signing up for.
+Don't forget to run them by the responsibilities in the :doc:`../team/structure` page to make sure they understand what they're signing up for.
    If so, then move to the next step.
 3. The champion opens a new issue in the `team compass repository <https://github.com/jupyterhub/team-compass>`_.